In This Article

 - Does delta 8 THC make you high?

-Delta 9 tetrahydrocannabinol, the stuff that gets you high when smoking cannabis, is often simply referred to as THC, so it’s no wonder that (with THC in its name) delta 8 THC is turning a lot of heads…
+Delta 9 tetrahydrocannabinol, the stuff that gets you high when smoking cannabis, is often simply referred to as THC, so it’s no wonder that delta 8 THC (and THC-O) is turning a lot of heads…

 What is Delta 8 THC?